OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 With the correct delimiter set, you extract the second integer as expected.

-While the ability to sete the delimiters adds flexibility for parsing many different types of input file, you may find cases that are too complex to parse (e.g., a field with separator characters inside of quotes.)
+While the ability to set the delimiters adds flexibility for parsing many different types of input files, you may find cases that are too complex to parse (e.g., a field with separator characters inside of quotes.)
 In such cases you may need to read and extract the data manually.